liquidlight/typo3-shortcodes/README.md

 ## Usage

-Our of the box, the extension comes with plenty of shortcodes to get you started, including Youtube, Vimeo, Facebook, Twitter and plenty of others.
+Our of the box, the extension comes with plenty of shortcodes to get you started, including YouTube, Vimeo, Facebook, Twitter and plenty of others.

 To use the shortcodes, you can use a shorthand syntax or follow the Wordpress, HTML inspired method.

-More details below as to the exact usage for each tag, but as an example, the Youtube one could be used like one of the following:
+More details below as to the exact usage for each tag, but as an example, the YouTube one could be used like one of the following:

 **⚠️ If using a full URL, it is worth leaving a space between the end of the link and the closing square bracket - this prevents the `]` being used in the link**